Is Pizza From China?

 Pizza’s Journey from Regional Dish to Global Phenomenon

-Pizza’s journey from a regional dish to a global phenomenon began in the late 1700s when tomato-based sauces were introduced to Italy.
 Prior to this time, flatbreads with different toppings had been popular for centuries throughout Europe but these were not really considered pizzas until tomato-based sauces became available.
-This new type of pizza quickly spread throughout Italy and the rest of Europe, due in part to the sheer popularity of Italian cuisine.

-In the mid 1800s, Italian immigrants brought pizza to America where it quickly gained traction as well.
 By 1950, over 5 million Americans were eating pizza every day and chain restaurants like Domino’s Pizza and Pizza Hut began offering fast food versions of traditional Italian style pies that could be cooked in mere minutes.

 By 1990, pizza had become a household staple across much of North America and many parts of Europe where numerous varieties now existed ranging from classic thin crust pizzas with simple toppings like cheese and pepperoni all the way up through deep dish pies topped with goat cheese or exotic ingredients like smoked salmon or duck confit among others.